Trying To Get Rid Of Anxiety? Meditation Can Help Reduce Anxiety Symptoms

 To monitor your heart rate, you can place your thumb on the inside of your wrist and index finger on the back.
 Apply a fair amount of pressure and adjust your thumb on the surface of your skin until you find your vein.
 You should be able to pick up your pulse.

-When you are stressed, you may notice your pulse quicken.
+When you are stressed or having a panic attack, you may notice your pulse quicken.
 This can be your body's natural reaction to stressors in your outside environment; as you practice your breathing exercises and focus your mind on the here and now, you’ll likely notice it start to slow.

 Once you are feeling completely relaxed and your heart rate is at a regular, slow beat, this is the time to begin meditating.
 With no outside stressors causing havoc within you, it may be the perfect time to practice mindfulness.

-Even when you are not meditating, breathing exercises can help get rid of anxiety.
+Even when you are not meditating, breathing exercises can help get rid of anxiety or provide relief from your anxiety disorder.
 Your mind may start associating breathing exercises with meditation, so the effects of the mindfulness session could bleed into your day-to-day life.

 Try not to judge yourself